Which trends offer opportunities or pose threats on the European natural ingredients for health products market?

 The growth in the demand for different health products has created scope for botanical ingredients of interest to emerging market exporters.
 This is particularly the case within the food supplement sector.

-- Immunity-boosting health products: The European market for immune-boosting health supplements was valued at USD 15.0 billion in 2024 (around €13.6 billion), and is expected to grow by 6.2% annually between 2024 and 2029.
-Germany, France, the United Kingdom (UK), Italy, Spain and the Netherlands are the European countries with the most opportunities for exporters of immune-boosting botanicals in emerging market economies.
-These European countries have a strong natural health product industry and a growing demand for immune-boosting supplements, and they play an important role in the imports of botanicals.
+The European market for immune-boosting health supplements was valued at €13.6 billion in 2024.
+It is expected to grow by 6.2% annually between 2024 and 2029.
+In 2023, France, Germany and Italy held about 30% of the European market share.
+These European countries have a strong natural health product industry and a growing demand for immune-boosting supplements.
+They play an important role in the imports of botanicals.
+The vitamin segment is set to see the most growth due to its antioxidant features that help fight infection.
+Products in this space include frankincense and turmeric in supplement form.

-- Digestive health products: The European market was estimated at USD 14.1 billion in 2023 (around €13.0 billion), and expected to grow at an annual rate of 7.3% from 2024 to 2030.
+The European market for digestive health products was estimated to be worth €13 billion and expected to grow at an annual rate of 7.3% from 2024 to 2030.
+Over 332 million people are thought to have digestive disorders in Europe, creating economic and social pressures.
+The highest rates are reported in Eastern Europe and less affluent parts of Western Europe.
 Germany, Italy, France, the UK, Spain and the Netherlands are the leading markets for natural ingredient exporters targeting digestive health.
-These countries have significant numbers of citizens with digestive disorders and have herbal medicine and food supplement markets that promote sales of digestive health products.

 Despite overcoming a regulatory hurdle in Europe, baobab markets outside Africa remain underdeveloped.
 International consumers still need to be educated on its benefits and become familiar with its taste.
 For example, a 2018 survey of UK consumers showed that only 23% of consumers had heard of Baobab, of whom just 26% had actually tasted it.
-Baobab is still relatively unknown in Europe amongst consumers in 2024, but product launches with baobab have been rising slowly but steadily over the past decade.
-Brands such as Aduna (UK), Matahi (France) and Baola (Germany) continue to support and promote the product, and remain an important link between exporters and consumers.

 Figure 1: Baobab products on the European market